Alek Thomas Player Props: Diamondbacks vs. Marlins

 Alek Thomas At The Plate

-- This season, Thomas has totaled at least one hit in three of 12 games (25.0%), and had multiple hits twice.
+- In three of 13 games this year (23.1%), Thomas has reached safely via hit, and that includes multiple hits twice.

-- In 12 games played this season, he has not gone deep.
+- In 13 games played this year, he has not hit a home run.

-- Thomas has picked up an RBI twice this season, but just one in each of those games.
+- Thomas has driven in a run twice this season, but just one in each of those games.

-- He has scored at least one run three times this year (25.0%), including one multi-run game.
+- He has scored at least once three times this season (23.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.